 When necessary, help people avoid data loss by getting confirmation before closing a modal view.
 Regardless of whether people use a dismiss gesture or a button to close the view, if the action could result in the loss of user-generated content, present an action sheet that explains the situation and gives people ways to resolve it.

 Don’t display a card that appears on top of a popover.
 Although you can display a card within a popover, nothing should appear on top of a popover (except possibly an alert).
 In rare cases when you need to present a card after people take an action in a popover, close the popover before displaying the card.

 In general, display a title that identifies the modal task.
 When people enter a modal task, they switch away from their previous context, so it’s a good idea to make the new context clear.
 You might also provide text in other parts of the view that more fully describes the task or provides guidance.

 Coordinate the modal view appearance with your app.
 For example, when a modal view includes a navigation bar, it should use the same appearance as the navigation bar in your app.

 Choose a modal transition style that makes sense in your app.
 Use a transition style that coordinates with your app and enhances the awareness of the temporary context shift.
-The default transition vertically slides the modal view up from the bottom of the screen and back down once dismissed.
-The flip-style transition appears to flip a view horizontally to reveal the modal view and flip back to the view when the modal view is dismissed.
-In this style, the modal view looks like the back of the current view.
+The default transition vertically slides the modal view up from the bottom of the screen and back down when it’s dismissed.
 Use consistent modal transition styles throughout your app.